Norman Mailer: Legacy

+Co-directed by artist and filmmaker Matthew Barney and composer–director Jonathan Bepler, the 2014 American epic avant-garde opera film River of Fundament is a radical, surreal, and metafictional reimagining of Mailer's fiction with a run-time of roughly five and a half hours.
+The film, in part a mythical-fantastical ode or tribute to Mailer, blends elements of Mailer's narrative works with references to events of his real life and personal experiences, as well as his literary and cultural impact, while examining and displaying motifs of filth, heavy industry, consumerism, waste, and technology.

 In May 2018, the Norman Mailer Society and the city of Long Branch, New Jersey co-sponsored the installation of a bronze plaque where the Mailer family's Queen-Anne style hotel, the Scarboro, used to stand on the city's beachfront.

 In October 2019, Wilkes University's Farley Library opened a replica of Mailer's last study in Provincetown, Massachusetts, replete with "some of his private library, manuscripts and revisions dating from 1984 as well as his studio furniture".
 The archive also houses Mailer's entire 4,000-volume library from his home in Brooklyn and an original portrait of Mailer by painter Nancy Ellen Craig donated by Mailer's daughter Danielle.
 The room opened with an event on October 10, 2019, to coincide with the annual conference of the Norman Mailer Society and was attended by several members of Mailer's family.

 In 2019, Susan Mailer, Norman's eldest daughter, published a memoir about her relationship with her father.
 In Another Place: With and Without My Father Norman Mailer explores her "intense and complex" relationship with her father and the extended Mailer family.
 Reviewer Nicole DePolo writes that Susan Mailer, a psychoanalyst, provides sharp insights about her father in "crisp, vibrant prose that captures the essence of moments that are both remarkable and universally resonant".